Plant Disease Diagnosis:

 Disease resistance against plant viruses one can use capsid-mediated resistance, or RNA mediated resistance or one can employ Antisense techniques.

 Capsid mediated resistance: Example: Tomato plants resistant to tomato mosaic virus and tomato leaf curl virus.
 Isolate viral particles.
-Identify genes for capsid proteins and clone them into a binary vector in such a way the cloned DNA is in reading frame.
+Identify gene or genes for capsid proteins and clone them into a binary vector in such a way the cloned DNA is in reading frame with a promoter.

-vector transform the tomato tissue either by Agrobacterium or by gene gun
+binary vector, transform the tomato tissue either by Agrobacterium or by gene

-method.
+gun method.
 Regenerate the tissue into plantlets.
-Different constructs are used
+Different constructs are

-separately to develop two specific transgenic plants.
-Check for the expression
+used separately to develop two specific transgenic plants.
+Check for the

 Transgenic plants thus obtained are resistant to ToMV and similarly other plants are resistant to ToLCV.
-In order to combat mixed infection, which usually the case, hybridize the two transgenic to obtain resistance to both virus.
+In order to combat mixed infection, which is usually the case, hybridize the two transgenics to obtain resistance to both viruses.
 It is also very important to check the stability of the insert.

 Production of capsid protein provides protection against invading viruses by the binding of capsid proteins to newly introduced viral RNAs, thus the multiplication of the viruses is prevented.

 RNA mediated: In this case the capsid gene is truncated in such a way, when this piece of the gene is cloned; the expressed (RNA) or mRNA does not translate to proteins.
 Continuous synthesis of foreign RNA leads to RNAi interference.
-The RNAs bind to viral RNAs I sequence specific manner and then they are degraded by RNases.
+The RNAs bind to viral RNAs in sequence specific manner and then they are degraded by RNases.
 Thus it gives protection against plant viruses.
 The methodology can be employed for other plant viruses.
-Plant viruses cause devastating disease and the crop production is reduced in many case fro 60% to 70%.
-The most important agricultural crop plants are Rice, Sorghum, Potato, wheat, Tomato and many more plants can developed into transgenics against many viral diseases.
+Plant viruses cause devastating disease and the crop production is reduced in many cases from 60% to 70%.
+The most important agricultural crop plants are Rice, Sorghum, Potato, wheat, Tomato and many more such plants can developed into transgenics against many viral diseases.

 This technique is a powerful method by means of which one can combat against any of the known disease.
-The RNAi modulation was first discovered in C.elegans, a worm.
+The RNAi modulation was first discovered in C. elegance, a worm.
 In this process cells generate or made to synthesize a double stranded RNA of 21-23 bp long or more.

 Graphic expression representing the expression of different lin RNAs and Let RNAs; https://bcrc.bio.umass.edu

 This is subjected processing by an enzyme complex called Dicer.
-This then taken over by another protein complex called Risc, which makes the dsRNA into selective ssRNA.
+This then taken over by another protein complex called RISC RNA-induced silencing complex, which makes the dsRNA into selective ssRNA.
 This RNA interacts with cellular RNAs including specific mRNA and searches for complementary bases at the 3’end of the target RNA.

 lin-4 and let-7 are the best understood miRNAs.
 They control the timing of adult cell fate determination in hypodermal cells by binding to partially complementary sites in the mRNA of key developmental regulators to repress protein expression.
 For example, lin-4 is predicted to bind to seven sites in the lin-14 3' untranslated region (UTR) to repress LIN-14, while let-7 is predicted to bind two let-7complementary sites in the lin-41 3' UTR to down-regulate LIN-41.
 Two other miRNAs, lsy-6 and mir-273, control left-right asymmetry in neural development, and also target key developmental regulators for repression.
 Approximately one third of the C. elegans miRNAs are differentially expressed during development indicating a major role for miRNAs in C. elegans development.
 Given the remarkable conservation of developmental mechanism across phylogeny, many of the principles of miRNAs discovered in C. elegans are likely to be applicable to higher animals; Lineage defects in the seam cells associated with lin-4, let-7 and lin-41 lf mutants.
 Seam cell terminal differentiation is represented by 3 horizontal bars.Monica C. Vella, Frank J. Slack; http://www.wormbook.org/